How It Works

 In the field, we take an RLU reading before treatment and again after, on the same marked zones, to document the change in surface bioburden under real conditions.

-We keep this field evidence separate from our laboratory chemistry validation, and we report ATP results as bioburden measurements — not as pathogen-specific kill claims.
+We keep this field evidence separate from our laboratory validation, and we report ATP results as bioburden measurements — not as pathogen-specific kill claims.